ChecksumDev/Mercury/README.md

 # Mercury

- A lightning fast ShareX uploader coded in Python using FastAPI.
+ A lightning fast private ShareX uploader coded in Python using FastAPI.

+## Features

+- Fast and easy to use API
+- Encrypted uploads with AES-256-GCM
+- Hash checking to ensure uploads are not tampered with

+## Installation

+Coming soon!